Matawan Regional High School: Sports

 The Matawan High School Huskies compete in Division B North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 797 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The school participates in a joint ice hockey team with Howell High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The Matawan High School baseball team (63-2) won the Central Jersey championship three consecutive years from 1922 to 1924 under Coach Benjamin W. Davis.
+The Matawan High School baseball team (63–2) won the Central Jersey championship three consecutive years from 1922 to 1924 under Coach Benjamin W. Davis.
 Matawan's African-American pitcher Henry Schanck was edged out by Keyport High School in a 16-inning match in 1924.
 The Works Progress Administration (WPA) added a sports field at the high school in 1936.
 The 1959 Huskies baseball team, coached by George Deitz, won the Shore Conference championship and competed in the Group I state championships, losing in the first round.
 Their star pitcher, Carl Stephens, threw three no-hitters that season and was signed by the Los Angeles Dodgers, playing in their minor league system until an arm injury ended his career.
 The team won the Central Jersey Group II state sectional championship in 1960.

 The Matawan Catfish swim team competed against the Laurence Harbor Eels at nearby Lake Lefferts in spring 1936.

-The boys track team won the spring track title in Group I in 1955-1958 and won the Group II championship in 2013.
+The boys track team won the spring / outdoor track title in Group I in 1955–1958 and won the Group II championship in 2013.

 The boys' bowling team won the overall state championship in 1969.
 The boys' team won their division back-to-back in 2017 (tied with Keansburg as co-champion) and 2018.
 The 2018 season saw the boys team achieve an undefeated season in divisional matches going 45–0.